Rough differential equations for volatility

-\begin{rem}[The case $\varsigma = 0$ and $\tau$ not function of $S_t$, and \cite{FT22}] It was pointed out in \cite{LV07} that not all RDEs depend on (or even require) the full collection of rough path terms.
-The most extreme case is that of commuting vector fields, in which no rough path terms are required at all, beyond the trace.
+\begin{remark}[The case $\varsigma = 0$ and $\tau$ not function of $S_t$, and~\cite{FT22}] It was pointed out in~\cite{LV07} that not all RDEs depend on (or even require) the full collection of rough path terms.
+The most extreme case is that of commuting vector fields, in which no rough path term is required at all, beyond the trace.
 More generally, the rule of thumb is simple: rough path terms that do not appear in the Davie expansion are not needed to define the RDE.
-In the special case where $\varsigma = 0$ and $\tau$ does not not depend on~$S_t$, a single (fractional) noise term and drift drive the volatility, it is seen by the proof of \autoref{prop:block} (and the Davie expansion for~$V$) that only the terms of the partial rough path in~\cite{FT22} are needed.
+In the special case where $\varsigma = 0$ and $\tau$ does not not depend on~$S_t$, a single (fractional) noise term and drift drive the volatility, the proof of \autoref{prop:block} (and the Davie expansion for~$V$) shows that only the terms of the partial rough path in~\cite{FT22} are needed.
 Note, however, that~\cite{FT22} only considers the case in which~$V$ is one-dimensional and given explicitly as a function of~$X$, or equivalently as an integral $\int\! f(X) \d X$; this is sufficient to cover several models of interest, such as rough Bergomi (as introduced in Section~\ref{subsec: Applications} below).
-If $\varsigma \neq 0$ the equation for~$V$ is driven by a multidimensional rough path; if $\tau$ depends on $S$ the term $\partial_S \tau \sigma_\a \barX^{\a 0}$ appears in the expansion: in either case, the partial rough path of \cite{FT22} is no longer sufficient. \end{rem}
+If $\varsigma \neq 0$ the equation for~$V$ is driven by a multidimensional rough path; if $\tau$ depends on $S$ the term $\partial_S \tau \sigma_\a \barX^{\a 0}$ appears in the expansion: in either case, the partial rough path of~\cite{FT22} is no longer sufficient. \end{remark}